-Members are reminded to consider whether they have a disclosable pecuniary interest or a personal or prejudicial interest in the setting of the council's budget.
+Members are reminded to consider whether they have a disclosable pecuniary interest or a personal interest in the setting of the council's budget.
 If a member has a relevant interest they must disclose the interest at the meeting, subject to the provisions in the Code in respect of sensitive interests.
-If the interest is a disclosable pecuniary interest or a prejudicial interest as set out in the Brent Members Code of Conduct) the member may not participate in the discussions or vote on the matter, although if the interest is prejudicial only, the member may remain for the purposes of making representations or asking questions. .
+If the interest is: